Oxygen toxicity: Ocular toxicity

-A possible side effect of hyperbaric oxygen therapy is the initial or further development of cataracts, which are a increase in opacity of the lens of the eye which reduces visual acuity, and can eventually result in blindness.
-This is a rare event, associated with lifetime exposure to raised oxygen concentration, and may be under-reported as it develops very slowly.
-The cause is not fully understood, but evidence suggests that raised oxygen levels may cause accelerated deterioration of the vitreous humour due to degradation of lens crystallins by cross-linking, forming aggregates capable of scattering light.
+A possible side effect of hyperbaric oxygen therapy is the initial or further development of cataracts, which are an increase in opacity of the lens of the eye which reduces visual acuity, and can eventually result in blindness.
+This is a rare event, associated with lifetime exposure to raised oxygen concentration, and may be under-reported as it develops very slowly, and cataracts are a common disorder of advanced age.
+The cause is not fully understood, but evidence suggests that raised oxygen levels at the lens may be caused by deterioration of the vitreous humour due to age, and this causes degradation of lens crystallins by cross-linking, forming aggregates capable of scattering light.
 This may be an end-state development of the more commonly observed myopic shift associated with hyperbaric treatment.

 Mechanism

 The biochemical basis for the toxicity of oxygen is the partial reduction of oxygen by one or two electrons to form reactive oxygen species, which are natural by-products of the normal metabolism of oxygen and have important roles in cell signalling.
 One species produced by the body, the superoxide anion (O_{2}^{−}), is possibly involved in iron acquisition.
 Higher than normal concentrations of oxygen lead to increased levels of reactive oxygen species.
 Oxygen is necessary for cell metabolism, and the blood supplies it to all parts of the body.
 When oxygen is breathed at high partial pressures, a hyperoxic condition will rapidly spread, with the most vascularised tissues being most vulnerable.
 During times of environmental stress, levels of reactive oxygen species can increase dramatically, which can damage cell structures and produce oxidative stress.

 While all the reaction mechanisms of these species within the body are not yet fully understood, one of the most reactive products of oxidative stress is the hydroxyl radical (·OH), which can initiate a damaging chain reaction of lipid peroxidation in the unsaturated lipids within cell membranes.
 High concentrations of oxygen also increase the formation of other free radicals, such as nitric oxide, peroxynitrite, and trioxidane, which harm DNA and other biomolecules.
 Although the body has many antioxidant systems such as glutathione that guard against oxidative stress, these systems are eventually overwhelmed at very high concentrations of free oxygen, and the rate of cell damage exceeds the capacity of the systems that prevent or repair it.
 Cell damage and cell death then result.